 Selected for its exceptional quality, the cotton yarn is knitted on a circular machine using a unique technique, which gives the celebrated petit piqué its singular durability and flexibility.

 The crocodile signature

-The number of embroidery stitches in each crocodile sewn or embroidered by hand is 1200.
+Whether machine-sewn, or hand-embroidered, the number of stitches required for each crocodile is around 1600.
 A testament to the authenticity of each polo shirt.